 So, what kinds of jobs best fit people with cerebral palsy?

 Online Entrepreneur – Starting your own online business can be accomplished with a small budget and limited only by the time you put in.
 Consider finding a niche you love or something you're good at and sell it with your own online business using a platform like Shopify.

 Library Work or a Bookstore – This is a low-pressure job that may not require a lot of walking.
 Tasks, like answering the phone, putting on labels, checking out books, or entering information into a computer, could be work that can be accomplished in a slow-paced environment with a supportive network of co-workers.

 Culinary Arts – Many people with cerebral palsy have found fulfillment in doing repetitive tasks in the food service industry such as prepping food or cooking.
 In an intimate environment such as a cafe, diner, or bakery, a person with CP may be able to find caring co-workers and managers.

 Vocational Counseling – If you enjoy helping people, why not help others with finding out what their passion in life is?
 Vocational counseling can be a very rewarding career while giving back to the community.

 Working from Home – Making money from home can have several advantages.
-Various jobs like freelancing, affiliate marketing, or taking surveys can bring in extra money and be a rewarding experience without the daily stresses of commuting to an outside workplace.
+Various jobs like freelancing, affiliate marketing, or taking surveys (great programs include: Swagbucks, Pinecone Research, and Panda Research) can bring in extra money and be a rewarding experience without the daily stresses of commuting to an outside workplace.